 1 Technical assistance is provided for faculty during online course development and online teaching.

 iSchool faculty members have a broad range of technical assistance options to support their online teaching.

 The iSchool provides abundant support for use of the Canvas learning management system.
 Two Canvas support administrators are dedicated for iSchool faculty and staff.
 Support features include:

 - iSchool Technical Support Form (responses are handled within 24 hours, often much more quickly)

 The iSchool Network Administrator is available by email, instant messaging, or phone to assist with technical support related to account requests for server space, web conferencing, management of locally hosted wikis and blogs, and use of software such as Panopto (for lecture capture).

 The iSchool has a full-time Equipment/Help-Desk Technician who assists faculty with computer issues.
 Remote troubleshooting is carried out via a variety of communication media including telephone, email, and desktop sharing.

 The Director of Online Learning provides technical support for the web conferencing platform.
 Under her direction, student assistants assist faculty and students each semester through a training and class assistance program.

 The iSchool Web Technologist leads a team of staff and student assistants who provide assistance with all class-related web resources.
 Faculty text book selections and course syllabi are all available on the iSchool web site.
-The iSchool web team and the Programmer/Analyst provide timely support to faculty members who post their course information each semester.
+The iSchool web support staff member provides timely support to faculty members who post their course information each semester.